Fuzzy concept: Criteria

 The fact that a concept is fuzzy does not prevent its use in logical reasoning; it merely affects the type of reasoning which can be applied (see fuzzy logic).
-If the concept has gradations of meaningful significance, it is necessary to specify and formalize what those gradations are, if they can make an important difference.
+If the concept has gradations of meaningful significance, it may be necessary to specify and formalize what those gradations are, if they can make an important difference.
 Not all fuzzy concepts have the same logical structure, but they can often be formally described or reconstructed using fuzzy logic or other substructural logics.
-The advantage of this approach is, that numerical notation enables a potentially infinite number of truth-values between complete truth and complete falsehood, and thus it enables - in theory, at least - the greatest precision in stating the degree of applicability of a logical rule.
+The advantage of this approach is, that numerical notation enables a potentially infinite number of truth-values between complete truth and complete falsehood, and thus it enables — in theory, at least — the greatest precision in stating the degree of applicability of a logical rule.

-Probability
+Fuzziness versus uncertainty

-Petr Hájek, writing about the foundations of fuzzy logic, sharply distinguished between "fuzziness" and "uncertainty":
+One of the first scholars who pointed out the need to distinguish the theory of fuzzy sets from probability theory was Zadeh's pupil Joseph Goguen.
+Petr Hájek, writing about the foundations of fuzzy logic, likewise sharply distinguished between "fuzziness" and "uncertainty":

 In metrology (the science of measurement), it is acknowledged that for any measure we care to make, there exists an amount of uncertainty about its accuracy, but this degree of uncertainty is conventionally expressed with a magnitude of likelihood, and not as a degree of truth.
 In 1975, Lotfi A. Zadeh introduced a distinction between "Type 1 fuzzy sets" without uncertainty and "Type 2 fuzzy sets" with uncertainty, which has been widely accepted.
 Simply put, in the former case, each fuzzy number is linked to a non-fuzzy (natural) number, while in the latter case, each fuzzy number is linked to another fuzzy number.